Batman (1989 film): Box office

 Batman grossed $2.2 million in late night previews on June 22, 1989, on 1,215 screens and grossed $40.49 million in 2,194 theaters during its opening weekend.
 This broke the opening weekend records held by Indiana Jones and the Last Crusade (which had a 4-day Memorial Day weekend gross of $37.0 million the previous month) and Ghostbusters II (which had a $29.4 million 3-day weekend the previous weekend).
-The film also set a record for a second weekend gross with $30 million (also the second biggest 3-day weekend of all-time) and became the fastest film to earn $100 million, reaching it in 11 days (10 days plus late night previews), The film closed on December 14, 1989, with a final gross of $251.2 million in North America and $160.15 million internationally, totaling $411.35 million.
-It was the highest-grossing film based on a DC comic book until 2008's The Dark Knight.
-The film's gross is the 66th highest ever in North American ranks.
+Upon opening, the film would go on to reach the number one spot above Honey, I Shrunk the Kids.
+Additionally, it had the largest opening weekend for a Jack Nicholson film for 14 years until it was dethroned by Anger Management in 2003.
+Batman also set a record for a second weekend gross with $30 million (also the second biggest 3-day weekend of all time) and became the fastest film to earn $100 million, reaching it in 11 days (10 days plus late night previews).
+The film closed on December 14, 1989, with a final gross of $251.4 million in North America and $160.2 million internationally, totaling $411.6 million.
+The film would hold the record for being the highest-grossing Warner Bros. film until 1996 when Twister surpassed it.
+It was the highest-grossing film based on a DC comic book until The Dark Knight (2008).
+Furthermore, Batman held the record for being the highest-grossing superhero film of all time until it was taken by Spider-Man in 2002.
+The film's gross is the 143rd highest ever in North American ranks.
 Although Indiana Jones and the Last Crusade made the most money worldwide in 1989, Batman was able to beat The Last Crusade in North America, and made a further $150 million in home video sales.
 Box Office Mojo estimates that the film sold more than 60 million tickets in the US.

 Despite the film's box office – over $400 million against a budget of no more than $48 million – Warner Bros. claimed it ended up losing $35.8 million and "not likely to ever show a profit," which has been attributed to a case of Hollywood accounting.